DFE-Digital/ddt-job-descriptions/app/views/jd/senior-data-architect.md

 - The ability to work with technical and non-technical stakeholders to achieve agreement on delivery plans.
 - The ability to look beyond immediate problems and identify the wider implications.
 - Practical knowledge at many levels of the data stack, from querying, down to infrastructure and networking.
+- The abilty to manage challenging and sensitive communications and take difficult decisions

 It is desirable if you can demonstrate the following: